Medical Education in Emergency Medicine Fellowship Program

 Why Train at UT Southwestern

-Our fellowship provides structured education in the areas of program management, research and scholarship, and theories for adult learners and teaching.
+Our fellowship curriculum provides structured education in the areas of program management, research and scholarship, career development, and teaching.

 Upon completion of this program, the fellow should be able to:

 - Contribute to an academic emergency medicine department as an education scholar with a defined subspecialty

 - Collaborate with colleagues to produce education scholarship and promote excellence in graduate medical education

 - Have the skills, knowledge, and abilities to manage a graduate educational medical program